yifei-liu-yl/yifei-liu-yl.github.io/index.md

 ---

 <p>
-Welcome!
-I’m a PhD student at the Department of Agricultural & Applied Economics at the UW-Madison.
-Before starting my doctoral studies, I earned a Bachelor of Science degree from UC Berkeley.
+Welcome to my website!
+I am a Ph.D. candidate in Agricultural & Applied Economics at the University of Wisconsin-Madison.
+My research interests include energy and environmental economics, and industrial organization.
+My current work studies challenges related to the energy transition, focusing on transmission investment, the interconnection process, and the infrastructure permitting process in the United States.
 </p>